 After the arrest of former President Mikhail Saakashvili, Georgia holds a vote.

-Georgians voted in highly watched municipal elections on Saturday, a day after ex-president and opposition leader Mikheil Saakashvili was jailed after returning from exile.
+Georgians voted in highly watched municipal elections on Saturday, a day after ex-president Mikheil Saakashvili’s arrest upon his return from exile exacerbated the country’s long-running political turmoil.

 The incarceration of Georgia’s most prominent opposition member has heightened the stakes in elections considered as a litmus test for the ruling party’s increasingly unpopularity.

-On Friday, Mikhail Saakashvili, the 53-year-old founder of Georgia’s biggest opposition party, the United National Movement (UNM), and the country’s president from 2003 to 2014, announced his return from Ukraine, where he is the head of a Ukrainian government agency overseeing reforms.
+Between 2003 until 2013, Saakashvili was the head of Georgia’s major opposition party, the United National Movement (UNM).

+The 53-year-old announced on Friday that he had returned from Ukraine, where he is the chairman of a government reform organization.

 Shortly after, the flamboyant pro-Western reformer was arrested for a 2018 in absentia conviction on abuse of office charges.
-He denies wrongdoing and has criticized his six-year sentence as politically motivated.
+He denies culpability and has characterized his six-year sentence as politically motivated.

 His detention will almost probably cause unrest in the small ex-Soviet country, which has been beset by political unrest for years.